 We encourage work that fosters community engagement in research as well as academic-industry partnerships and collaboration among scientists from multi-disciplinary fields.

 We are now inviting the submission of Research, Method, Software, Database and Guideline manuscripts of outstanding interest covering the breadth of the multi-disciplinary work and advances made in this area, covering all aspects of:

 ● Genomics, transcriptomics, proteomics, metabolomics, single-cell & spatial omics in diverse populations

 ● Population screening

 ● Consortia efforts, large and/or novel biobanks and cohort studies

 To submit your manuscript, please use the Genome Medicine online submission system and indicate in your covering letter that you would like the article to be considered for the Advancing human genetics in underrepresented populations special issue.
+Please review the journal's submission guidelines before submitting to this Collection.
 If you would like to enquire about the suitability of a manuscript for consideration, please email email@example.com.